 If you have a dream or a goal, the best way to reach that goal is to make a plan.
-For example, suppose I want to make the soccer team but I’ve never played soccer.
-What are some ways I can put a plan in place and prepare?
-I might:
+For example, suppose you want to make the soccer team but you’ve never played soccer.
+What are some ways to make a plan and prepare?

 - Get a soccer ball

 - Ask a friend that plays soccer for help

 I’m sure you all have something you’d like to do or would love to have, and now, we’re going to work on creating plans to make our own luck!”

 - Write down your goal (the thing that you want)